The Recuse Signal Becomes the Access-Deny Note

 Valid Credentials Are Not Consent

-Access control usually answers a hard question: is this principal allowed through?
-Agentic systems create a softer but operationally real question: what if the credential works, but the resource owner wants automated agents to stay out of this particular surface?
-A human with a key may be welcome to check a server.
-A delegated agent using the same key may be unwelcome because it is unsupervised, brittle, hard to interrupt, or outside the operator's change process.
+Access control usually answers an enforcement question: is this principal allowed through?
+Agentic systems add a governance question: should this credential be exercised by this automated delegate, on this resource, in this context?
+A human with a key may be allowed to check a server.
+A delegated agent using the same key may be outside the resource owner's change process, supervision model, incident plan, or audit expectations.

-Munirathinam's paper, arXiv:2606.06460, gives that softer question a protocol-shaped form.
-The Recuse Signal is an in-band access-deny note emitted through a protocol channel the agent can already see, such as an SSH banner or PostgreSQL NOTICE.
-The signal asks a conforming automated agent to withdraw, surface the notice, and report the correlation identifier to the operator.
+Munirathinam's paper, arXiv:2606.06460, gives that second question a protocol-shaped form.
+The Recuse Signal is an in-band access-deny note emitted through a channel the agent can already see, such as an SSH banner, PostgreSQL NOTICE, or Kubernetes admission warning.
+A conforming agent is asked to cease the operation, surface the notice, and preserve the signal identifier for the operator.
 The paper explicitly frames this as cooperative governance, not a security boundary.

 That distinction keeps the idea honest.
 The page on intent-scoped tool authorization asks how a server can narrow what a credential may do.
 The page on tool-server trust boundaries asks where trusted tool infrastructure ends.
-The Recuse Signal asks a different question: can the resource itself speak to a compliant agent at the moment of access?
+The Recuse Signal asks a different question: can the resource itself speak to a compliant agent at the moment a valid credential is about to be used?

 What the Signal Does

 The arXiv abstract page says the paper was submitted on June 4, 2026 and revised on June 22, 2026.
 Version 2 describes three low-footprint adapters: an SSH banner/PAM hook, a PostgreSQL wire-protocol proxy, and a Kubernetes admission webhook.
-The experimental HTML available from arXiv renders the earlier report sections in detail, including the SSH and PostgreSQL mechanisms and the pilot design.
+The experimental HTML available from arXiv renders the report sections in detail, including the mini-standard, adapters, pilot design, results, limitations, and reproducibility claims.

 The design borrows the social shape of robots.txt without pretending that crawler convention is access control.
-RFC 9309, published by the IETF in September 2022, says the Robots Exclusion Protocol lets service owners publish rules for crawlers and also states that those rules are not authorization.
+RFC 9309, published by the IETF in September 2022, says the Robots Exclusion Protocol lets service owners publish rules that crawlers are requested to honor and states that those rules are not access authorization.
 Recuse moves that honor-based pattern from crawl-time web access to live agent access: a resource emits a recognizable deny signal during the session, and a conforming agent treats it as an instruction to stop.

 The signal's value depends on surfacing.
-If an agent runtime hides an SSH banner, drops a PostgreSQL notice, or summarizes tool output without preserving policy text, the resource may have spoken without the agent hearing it.
+If an agent runtime hides an SSH banner, drops a PostgreSQL notice, omits a Kubernetes warning, or summarizes tool output without preserving policy text, the resource may have spoken without the agent hearing it.
 That makes the signal a test of the whole agent stack, not only the model.
-The server-side convention matters, but so does the client-side obligation to expose banners, notices, warnings, and refusal IDs to the agent and to the human operator.
+The server-side convention matters, but so does the client-side obligation to expose banners, notices, warnings, and signal IDs to the agent and to the human operator.

 What the Pilot Measured